NHopewell/import-this/_posts/2021-02-17-from-simple-namespaces-to-oop.markdown

 An obvious next step would be to try to avoid this manual nature of our current implementation by moving logic into functions.
 We want to have functions to set and get items from our namespace.

-### Step two: creating our own dictionary behaviour with functions
+### Iteration two: creating our own dictionary behaviour with functions

 Our main steps to creating and using our own namespace is to 1) initialize the key and value buckets, 2) set items at the same index within the key and value buckets by hashing the key, and 3) getting an item from the value bucket based on the key we pass.
 To implement and use these three steps as functions, we would move the code into functions as so:
 {% gist 66b1d800cfb85ec96518ba16167b2290 %}